ARowena/Assignment1MontesReyla-/README.md

 4. To develop an understand of new file structres

 ####Instructions
-This repository contains two R codes ("Assigment1_Loblolly.R" and "TreeCode1.R", structed as follows:
+This repository contains two R codes ("Assigment1_Loblolly.R" and "TreeCode1.R") for the analysis of two data sets "Loblolly" and "Trees".
+The structure of both R codes is the following:

 1. Sets the working directory,
 2. Links  codes dynamically (only for file "Assigment1_Loblolly.R"),
 3. Loads a R core Data Set,
 4. Conducts descrive statistics.

-The choosen data sets are: "Loblolly" and "Trees" and their analysis was performed using the logic described above.
+Finally a file called <i>"Trees_Statistic_Analysis_Document2" contains a descriptive statistic mixing both dataframes.
+Click [here](https://github.com/ARowena/Assignment1MontesReyla-/blob/master/Trees_Statistic_Analysis_Document2.pdf) to see the pdf version.

 ####Software